 As useful a thing as SSH tunneling is, it also includes risks that need to be addressed by corporate IT security teams.
 SSH connections are protected with strong encryption.
 This makes their contents invisible to most deployed network monitoring and traffic filtering solutions.
 This invisibility carries considerable risk potential if it is used for malicious purposes such as data exfiltration.
 Cybercriminals or malware could exploit SSH to hide their unauthorized communications, or to exfiltrate stolen data from the target network.

 In an SSH back-tunneling attack, the attacker sets up a server outside the target network (in Amazon AWS, for example).
 Once the attacker is in the target system, he connects to the outside SSH server from the inside.
 Most organizations permit outgoing SSH connections, at least if they have servers in a public cloud.
-This SSH connection is set up with an option that enables TCP port forwarding from a port on the external server to an SSH port on a server in the internal network.
+This SSH connection is from a port on the external server to an SSH port on a server in the internal network.
 Setting up this SSH back-tunnel requires a single one-line command on the inside, and it can easily be automated.
 Most firewalls offer little to no protection against it.

 There are several widely known and documented cases of malware leveraging the SSH protocol as a means for hiding data exfiltration and command channels.
 Several instances of malware have been actively collecting SSH keys.
 Captured and collected SSH keys have also been sold on hacker forums.